Eyedrop FAQs: Usage Instructions, Storage Tips, and More

 In most cases, one drop per eye is sufficient.
 Using more than one drop may not increase effectiveness, as the excess typically drains out of the eye.
 Always follow your doctor’s instructions or the product label.

-7. Are Over-the-Counter Eyedrops as Effective as Prescription Drops?
+7. Are Over-the-counter Eyedrops as Effective as Prescription Drops?

 Over-the-counter (OTC) drops are often effective for mild conditions like dry eyes or minor allergies.
 Prescription drops, however, are designed for specific, often more serious conditions like glaucoma or infections.
 If OTC drops don’t improve your symptoms, consult an eye doctor.